Sanmeet-EWU/cscd-350-project-team-slippee/README.md

 </p>

 ## Team Slippee
+# ZELDAT
-# ZELDAT \bZELDAT Extracts Local Data And Translates
+ZELDAT Extracts Local Data And Translates

 Not all emulator's are built equal, with some performing better on better hardware.
 Some slow way down in parts that would not be a problem in others, or some games will not even work on them.